-Students who are transported in cars should be dropped off in the designated area in front of the school.
+Students who are transported in cars should be dropped off in the designated area of the school.
 The earliest drop off time is 7:30 am.
-OSS takes no responsibility for students who are dropped off before 7:30 am.
-Automobiles must not drive through or park in the bus loading areas.
-When picking a student up at dismissal time, please enter the driveway at the front of the building.
-OSS employs a designated person or a Police officer to direct the traffic.
-Your cooperation with this person is expected in order to make arrival/dismissal as safe and efficient as possible.
-The campus speed limit is 5 mph (miles per hour).
+OSES takes no responsibility for students who are dropped off before 7:30 am.
+When picking a student up at dismissal time, please use the appropriate lane assigned.
+OSES employs a designated person or a Police officer to direct the traffic.
+Your cooperation with this person is required in order to make arrival/dismissal as safe and efficient as possible.